mehradsadeghi/laravel-filter-querystring/README.md

 **Bare in mind** that comparison parameters with invalid values will be ignored from query and has no effect to the result.

 ### In
-In clause is the equivalent of `where in` sql statement.
+In clause is the equivalent to `where in` sql statement.

 Convention: